Violins Books 1-5 and Violas and Cellos Books 1-3, please join us for this joyous in-person event!

 Students broaden their musicianship and learn new musical styles.
-Some of our faculty artists include specialists in Dalcroze movement, folk song, Klezmer, Irish fiddle, and Blues piano.
-A Saturday evening feature concert and Q&A has also been included in our online workshops.
+Our offerings have included Dalcroze movement, folk song, Klezmer, Irish fiddle, conducting, and Blues piano.
+A Saturday evening faculty feature concert and Q&A is a recent addition to our weekends.

 Play-In and Final Concert